 The LDCC's decisions made at the outset of fiscal 2023 reflect a continuation of the philosophy employed during fiscal 2022 with close alignment between earnings opportunity and company performance.
 Specifically, our emphasis on long-term equity incentive awards continues and the long-term incentive program continues to reflect a strong emphasis on performance-based vehicles.
 As described more fully below, and as was the case in fiscal 2022, two-thirds of the value of annual equity awards made to our executive officers in fiscal 2023 involved performance-based vehicles.
 For fiscal 2023, the LDCC retained Adjusted Revenue and Adjusted EBITDA as the two financial performance measures used to determine short-term cash incentive plan funding and PSU earnings, equally weighted at 50% each.
-With PSUs representing one-third of long-term equity incentive award value, the LDCC also continued to place one-third of long-term equity incentive award value on MSUs which are earned over one-, two-, and three-year performance periods based on relative total stockholder return versus the Russell 3000 Index.
+With PSUs representing one-third of long-term equity incentive award value on MSUs which are earned over one-, two-, and three-year performance periods based on relative total stockholder return versus the Russell 3000 Index.